How to Make Sourdough Starter

 - Water and preferably non-chlorinated fresh water.

 - A large mason jar or clean glass container with a lid.
+Make sure you’re using a clean jar.

 Pretty simple.
 Remember, you don’t need any expensive sourdough baking equipment or supplies you may see online.